Project-nab/discovery-service/README.md

 ### Description

 * Base on requirement, scope and user story we already defined, we designed three microservice:
-  * Product service: This service responsibility to manage product, when user access web page, will all product, filter, search product will consume API from this service.
+  * Product service: This service responsibility to manage product, when user access web page, it will show all product, filter, search product will consume API from this service.
-  * Cart service: This service responsibility to manage shopping cart, when user add a product to shopping cart and checkout, will consume API from this service.
+  * Cart service: This service responsibility to manage shopping cart, when user add a product to shopping cart, will consume API from this service.
   * Order service: This service responsibility to manage user place an order.
 When user place an order will consume to this service.

-* Further more, we will have three basic module when we deploy on cloud is:
+* Further more, we will have others module when we deploy on cloud is:
   * APIGW: This module will take care routing to upstream service when have request from web page.
   * Authentication Server: Our three service ```product-service```, ```cart-service```, ```order-service``` is resources service, and we have to protected it by authentication and authorization.
 In this project, we will use [okta](https://developer.okta.com/) to manage user and secure APIGW.
 Every request have to pass ```Bearer token``` to access our resources.
 Also, our microservice is state less, we need to know who is calling ```product-service``` and who is calling ```cart-service``` is same person.
 With, secure to identity user, will help to archive this both goals.
   * Config service: This service responsibility is manage configuration of all microservice.
   * Discovery service: This service responsibility is mange all three microservice (Order service, cart service, product service).
 Its will enable client side load-balancing and decouples service providers from consumers.
-We will use spring-cloud-starter-netflix-eureka-server for this part.
+We will use ```spring-cloud-starter-netflix-eureka-server``` for this part.
   * Distributed tracing: This service will manage all of our microservice logging.
 In microservice, a service have to communicate with the others service, so we need logging to tracing and monitoring it.
 We will use ```starter-sleuth``` and ```sleuth-zipkin``` to archive it.
   * Caching: We will have a distributed caching, when a API called, we will query on cache first, if don't have in cache, we move to database and update cache.
 In our project, we will using ```redis``` as cache
   * ELK Logging: For microservice, logging is importance, we will use ```logtash``` grab all the log from each service to ```elastic-search``` and using ```kibana``` to monitor it.